-A range of submission genres are invited, including: articles, reports, interviews, book reviews, conference reports, tributes, translations and editorials.
+A range of submission genres are invited, including: articles, reports, interviews, book reviews, conference reports, tributes, letters to the editor, translations and editorials.
 Further details about the submission requirements and review procedures for each genre are given below.

 The table below outlines the different submission requirements and review procedures for each submission genre.
 Further details for each genre are provided below.